Gamification & More

 Inflation

-As the inflation increases each epoch, so does the minimum delegate stake amount for all subnets, including new ones.
+As the inflation increases in each epoch, so does the minimum delegate stake amount for all subnets, including new ones.

 This ensures the price of becoming a subnet is relative to the economic growth.